What does principal mean?

 It’s not to be confused with the term ‘principle,’ which describes a tenet or rule such as inflation or depreciation.
 The primary use represents the initial size of a loan or investment before interest or amortization.
 It can also refer to the owner of a private company or another responsible party within that firm.
 Dictionaries don’t adequately explain each of these examples.

 Here, we’ll take a closer look at some examples of principal that you’re likely to encounter in business finance.

 Examples of principal

 The term is also commonly used in conjunction with investments and funds.
-In the investment market, the principal is what the investor pays into an asset before any interest or earnings are accrued.
-If you put $10,000 in an ISA for 5 years, at a rate of 2%, you would come out with $11,000. $10,000 would be the principal, and the rest would be interest.
+The principal is what an investor pays into an asset before interest or earnings are accrued in the investment market.
+If you put $10,000 in an ISA for 5 years, at a rate of 2%, it would result in $11,000. $10,000 would be the principal, and the rest would be interest.

 In bonds, the principal is the amount that the issuer of the bond is borrowing and agrees to pay back to the bondholder upon its maturity.

 In a business context, a principal is a key figure in the company’s management.
 The term usually refers to the owner of a private company or primary decision-maker.

 This may be the chief executive officer (CEO), but the title can be appointed to numerous individuals regardless of job titles.
 A company may also have more than one principal.

 The word principal may apply to a chief party responsible for facilitating transactions on behalf of a company (such as a corporate merger).
 A principal can also appoint an agent to operate on their behalf.

 Frequently asked questions about principal